luickk/covidIsolate/README.md

 ## Concept

 Social contact tracing is based on a very simple concept, since an encounter with another person is a very binary operation, which can be stored and identified easily.
 The general approach is that every user device emits a token(personnal contact ID), which can be stored by users which are physically close, in a way that they can later compare there collected tokens with a database and check if they have been in contact with a user who got infected.
-If so, this user gets a notice which requests him to stay at home for a certain amount of time, and check for symptoms.
+If so, this user gets a notice which requests him to stay at home for a certain amount of time(isolation time), and check for symptoms.
 So the challenge really is not to built the application, but to provide a performant, decentral, secure and private platform.
 A major part of the privacy aspect is the encryption, randomisation of the generated personnal contact ID's or tokens.
 There are three ways to achieve the randomisation/ encryption aspect, being: [encryption](https://de.wikipedia.org/wiki/Advanced_Encryption_Standard), [signing](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Signing_messages) and hashing(https://en.wikipedia.org/wiki/Hash_function).
 Hashing wouldn't be very performant and thus is not found in the consideration(*contact id encryption vs signing*).

 ## Technical Concept

+### User identifiers

+#### Id

+Randomly generated RFC 4122 version 15 UUID

+#### Public/ Privat RSA Key Pair

+2048bit RSA Key Pair

+### Time definitions

+### contact event time

+The time two devices need to be close until the token(pCId) exchange happens

+### isolation time

+The time a user is suggested to stay home after his infection status check was positive

+### infection time

+The time a user was infectious for

-### Contact ID encryption vs signing
+### Token(pCId) exchange & storage (Contact ID encryption vs signing, centralized vs decentralized)

 #### Encryption